From exploring Windsor Castle to a River Thames Cruise, these are the best things to do in Windsor, England!

 8. Shop at the Royal Shopping Arcade

-Located opposite Windsor Castle in the Grade II listed Victorian railway station, Windsor Royal Station.
-This is Windsor’s shopping destination.
+Located opposite the castle is Windsor Royal Station, a Grade II listed Victorian railway station.
+This is the main shopping destination here.

 This place was converted from a railway station to a shopping arcade in the 1850s but the beautiful architecture still stands today.
 Stepping in here feels like you’re going back in time – everything is so old fashioned.

 There are a few restaurants like Café Rouge and Pizza Express here too.
 Even though they are chain-restaurants they are in such a lovely old-fashioned setting.
-The Royal Shopping Arcade is right in the town centre of Windsor.
+The Royal Shopping Arcade is right in the town centre.

 9. Have a flutter at Windsor Racecourse